dahaliz85/TraduccionRibosomal/README.md

-🧬 Overview
+# Ribosomal Simulation: COL5A1 Protein Synthesis

-This project is a high-performance computational tool designed to simulate the ribosomal translation process, specifically targeting the COL5A1 gene associated with Classic Ehlers-Danlos Syndrome (cEDS).
+**Overview:** This project is a high-performance computational tool designed to simulate the ribosomal translation process, specifically targeting the **COL5A1 gene** associated with **Classic Ehlers-Danlos Syndrome (cEDS)**.

-The simulator models how a nonsense mutation (premature stop codon) affects protein synthesis, providing a visual and data-driven representation of truncated collagen chains.
+## 🎯 The Mission
+Beyond a simple parser, this tool was built as part of a personal research effort to understand protein truncation.
+By simulating how specific genetic "roadblocks" occur, the goal is to visualize the structural collagen deficiencies that characterize EDS.
+My focus is to bridge the gap between computational logic and biomedical research to contribute toward finding a cure.

-🛠 Technical Stack
+## 🛠 Technical Stack & Architecture
-Language: Java (JDK 17+)
+* **Language:** Java (JDK 17+)

-Architecture: Object-Oriented Design for molecular entities (mRNA, Ribosome, tRNA, Amino Acids).
+* **Architecture:** Object-Oriented Design for molecular entities (mRNA, Ribosome, tRNA, Amino Acids).

-Performance: Optimized for processing large genomic sequences using efficient string handling and custom data structures.

-Scientific Logic: Implements the standard genetic code table for codon-to-amino-acid mapping.

-🔬 Scientific Context: Classic Ehlers-Danlos Syndrome (cEDS) The simulation focuses on the COL5A1 gene mutation.
-In a healthy state, this gene produces a protein of 1,838 amino acids.

-The Problem: Nonsense mutations create a premature stop codon.

-The Simulation: This tool demonstrates how the ribosome stops at position 255 (or relevant clinical coordinates), resulting in a non-functional, truncated protein that leads to collagen deficiency.
+* **Why Java?:** I chose Java to leverage its robust Type System, allowing for a clean representation of biological entities while maintaining the performance required for complex sequence analysis.

-🚀 Key Features
+## 🚀 Key Features
-Sequence Parsing: Loads and validates raw DNA/mRNA sequences.
+* **Genomic Data Parsing:** Efficiently processes raw DNA/RNA sequences from text files with a minimal memory footprint.
+* **Optimized Codon Mapping:** Implemented using a `HashMap` structure to ensure $O(1)$ lookup time, prioritizing execution speed.
+* **Memory Management:** Designed with state-cleanup logic; once a termination codon is identified, the system clears transient data to keep the JVM heap optimized.
+* **Mutation Analysis:** Comparison between Wild-Type (WT) and Mutant sequences to demonstrate how nonsense mutations result in non-functional, truncated proteins.

+## 🧬 Scientific Logic & Complexity
-Ribosomal Walk: Step-by-step simulation of the translation initiation, elongation, and termination.
+* **Ribosomal Walk:** Step-by-step simulation of translation initiation, elongation, and termination.

-Mutation Analysis: Comparison between Wild-Type (WT) and Mutant sequences.

-Reporting: Generates detailed logs of the resulting polypeptide chain length and composition.

-📥 Installation & Usage
+* **Time Complexity:** Maintains $O(n)$ complexity relative to the sequence length.
+* **Accuracy:** Handles premature stop codons (e.g., at position 255), providing data-driven representation of collagen deficiency.

-👩‍🔬 About the Author
+## 👩‍💻 About the Author
-Lizbeth Sanchez Zambrano Senior Software Engineer with 15+ years of experience, currently transitioning into Biomedical Engineering.
-This project is part of an ongoing research effort to find computational solutions and eventually a cure for Ehlers-Danlos Syndrome.
+**Lizbeth Sanchez Zambrano**
+Senior Software Engineer with 15+ years of experience in systems architecture.
+Currently pivoting technical expertise toward **Biomedical Engineering**, driven by a personal commitment to solving the mysteries of Ehlers-Danlos Syndrome through code.